 2. Breathe in, breathe out.
 This one is easy.
 Close your eyes and breathe.
 Feel your lungs expanding and contracting.
 Pay close attention to the sensation of the air going in and out of your nostrils, or touching the back of your throat.
 Don’t try to breathe any special way; just surrender to your body breathing how it wants to breathe.
 No right, no wrong.
 And again.
 And again.

 3. Tune into your skin.
-Your entire body is covered in a soft, supple covering that is rich with nerves.
+Your entire body is sheathed in a soft, supple covering that is rich with nerves.
 It’s called your skin.
 Close your eyes and feel your skin right now.
 Start in one small area and gradually expand to feel the entire flesh sack you’re sitting in.
 Resist any urges to scratch, move, or change anything.
 Just keep feeling your skin, the sensations of hot and cold, the sensations of clothing, the sensations of the chair pressing on your skin.
 Relax.

 4. Turn off all media.
 Hear that music in the background?
 Shut it off.
 Looking at websites?
 Turn them off.
 That cell phone in your pocket?
 Silence it completely.
 Get rid of every visual or auditory distraction in your environment, until you’re down to just one: whatever you are actually supposed to be doing.
 Just do that, with full attention.
 If it is writing, write.
 Digging, dig.
 Driving, drive.
 Pay attention to that one thing with your full awareness.